 If you are already in the habit of taking your vitamins in the morning, then you can easily add a vitamin D supplement to your routine.
 Whether you go for a supplement that’s only vitamin D or a multivitamin that contains an appropriate amount of vitamin D, taking it in the morning is a great way to ensure you’re getting enough.

-Vitamin D is non-drowsy, but it won’t keep you awake, either.
+Vitamin D won’t make you fall asleep, but it won’t keep you awake, either.
 However, one study has suggested that taking an adequate amount of vitamin D can help you sleep better at night.
-The study suggests that vitamin D can help you stay asleep longer, fall asleep more quickly, and feel like you had a better night’s sleep overall.
+This study suggests that vitamin D can help you stay asleep longer, fall asleep more quickly, and feel like you had a better night’s sleep overall when vitamin D levels are low.
+Another study found a connection between vitamin D and its influence on serotonin and melatonin production, which both play important roles in sleep and mood.
+Additional research can provide more insight on vitamin D’s role in sleep in healthy individuals.